polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/ss58-address-format.md

 based on keys.

 > **NOTE:** If you input a valid SS58 value, Subkey will also return a network ID/version value
-> that indicates which network the address has been encoded for.
+> that indicates for which network the address has been encoded.

 ```bash
 $ subkey inspect "12bzRJfh7arnnfPPUZHeJUaE62QLEwhK48QnH9LXeK2m1iZU"